-The Truth About Women And White Supremacy
+The Dark Truth About Women and White Supremacy

 When James Alex Fields Jr.’s mug shot was released after he drove his Dodge Challenger through a counter-protest in Charlottesville on Saturday, no one was surprised by what the image revealed: a young, white man with a neo-fascist undercut.
-“Alt-right” figures like Richard Spencer absorb nearly all the media glare on white nationalism, creating the impression that this is a single-sex movement and as many have been quick to point out, the white supremacists who rallied on Saturday were mainly men.
+“Alt-right” figures like Richard Spencer absorb nearly all the media glare on white nationalism, creating the impression that this is a single-sex movement and as many have pointed out, the white supremacists who rallied on Saturday were mainly men.

 When it comes to identifying the perpetrators of racial hatred in this country, it is tempting to comfort ourselves with gender tropes.
 But women have always played a determining role in white supremacist movements.

 While the march in Charlottesville occurred in reaction to the proposed removal of a statue of a confederate general, women were responsible for the erection of many of these confederate statues across the country at the turn of the 20th century.
 In the 1920s, women composed the most influential arm of the KKK.
 And lest we forget the election that emboldened these modern white supremacists: more than half of white women voted for Trump.
 To overlook the comprehensive picture of who makes up the extreme right is to seriously underestimate its reach.